 Panama has two seasons—rainy and dry… sometimes referred to as green and golden… or winter and summer.

 Rainy season runs from May through November, while dry season is generally December through April.
 In recent years, though, these periods have been shifting.
-The best idea is to keep an umbrella handy at all times.
+The best idea is to keep an umbrella handy all the time!

 #5: Mail Service